AkselGlyholt/AkselGlyholt/README.md

 ### Glad to see you here!
 I'm a 14 year-old Danish frontend software engineer with expeirence developing websites for small businesses like Barbers and Small Shops.
-I currently solve difficult engineering problems almost every day with React and Javascript for Small Businesses
+I currently solve difficult engineering problems every day with the Adverseflow team using JavaScript, HTML and CSS

 <br/>